theme222/WeirdGunGameCalc/README.md

 Made using c++ this tool reads data from Data/FullData.json and calculates all possible combinations of guns in [Weird Gun Game](https://www.roblox.com/games/94590879393563/Weird-Gun-Game-UPDATE).
 Please note that I am not affiliated with the [Redscape Interactive Projects](https://www.roblox.com/communities/35232296/Redscape-Interactive-Projects#!/about) group and don't have access to the source code of the game.
 This is purely a personal project in my attempt to learn c++.
 Any interesting builds will be updated in the `InterestingBuilds` folder.
-If you find any gun have stats that are different from the game please notify me on discord @theme222 or open an issue here on github (Except for any parts that contain pellets.
-I still have no idea what dark magic formula is used to calculate that).
+If you find any gun have stats that are different from the game please notify me on discord @theme222 or open an issue here on github.

 ## Data
 The data it reads is the output of `FileFormatter.py` that formats the .txt files in RawData scraped using a `DataScreenshotter.py` provided by @zyadak.